Maidstone & District Motor Services: Sale to British Bus

 The application of the new livery across the fleet was curtailed by the decision of the recently renamed Arriva group to introduced a corporate livery and rename its subsidiaries.
-In April 1998, the company became Arriva Kent & Sussex, which is now part of Arriva Southern Counties.
+In April 1998, the company became Arriva Kent & Sussex, also adopting the fleetname 'Arriva Serving the Medway Towns', with both now being part of Arriva Southern Counties.

 In April 2013 Maidstone & District Motor Services Ltd., by then listed as a dormant company, was acquired by a small Norfolk operator, Dogwood Coaches, the owner of which originates from the Medway Towns.
 There are plans to reintroduce bus services in Kent under the M&D banner, in association with a local operator.